 Cognitive vs. Affective Empathy

-Most people think of empathy simply as understanding others (or confuse it for sympathy).
+Most people think of empathy simply as understanding others, or confuse it for sympathy.
 But psychologists distinguish between two main types of empathy: cognitive and affective.
 Cognitive empathy is the capacity to understand another person’s mental state, while affective empathy is the capacity to respond with an appropriate emotion to another person’s mental state.

-Unempathic Partners in Crime
+Unempathetic Partners in Crime

 It would seem that people with Dark Triad and autism spectrum traits would not likely be friends, given that people with Dark Triad traits can often be (superficially) charming, while those on the autism spectrum often have trouble fitting in socially.
-But these individuals often become partners in crime because their respective deficits in empathy allows them to complimentarily work together in a strangely parasitic symbiosis.
+But these individuals often become partners in crime because their respective deficits in empathy allow them to work together in a strangely parasitic symbiosis.
 This metaphor is useful in understanding how their motivations differ at work: